RunestoneInteractive/thinkcspy/_sources/Functions/Functionsthatreturnvalues.rst

 In this example, the arguments to the ``abs`` function are 5 and -5.

 Some functions take more than one argument.
-For example the math module contains a function called
+For example the range function that we saw with ``for`` loops.
-``pow`` which takes two arguments, the base and the exponent.

 ..
 Inside the function,
 .. the values that are passed get assigned to variables called **parameters**.